The Department for Education’s five-part definition of British Values is:

 Tolerance of Those with Different Faiths and Beliefs

-Through a rich and challenging humanities curriculum and through a focus on key events in British history, pupils are encouraged to reflect upon their role in a diverse, multicultural and multi-faith society.
+Through a rich and challenging humanities curriculum and a focus on key events in British history, pupils are encouraged to reflect on their role in a diverse, multicultural and multi-faith society.
+At Bridgewater, we ensure that every student feels a sense of belonging, knowing that their differences are recognised, respected and celebrated.

 Examples within the curriculum: